 Perform this procedure during a maintenance window.
 Resetting the active TCC2/TCC2P/TCC3 can cause a service disruption of less then 50 ms to OC-N or DS-N traffic.
-Resetting the active TCC2/TCC2P/TCC3 can cause a service disruption of 3 to 5 minutes on all Ethernet traffic due to spanning tree reconvergence if any nodes in the Ethernet circuit are not using Software R4.0 or later. - 1 r Do not perform this procedure on a node with live traffic.
+Resetting the active TCC2/TCC2P/TCC3 can cause a service disruption of 3 to 5 minutes on all Ethernet traffic due to spanning tree reconvergence if any nodes in the Ethernet circuit are not using Software R4.0 or later.

+Do not perform this procedure on a node with live traffic.
 Hot-swapping the AIP can affect traffic and result in a loss of data.
-For assistance with AIP replacement contact Cisco TAC (1 800 553-2447). - Always use the supplied electrostatic discharge wristband when working with a powered ONS 15454.
+For assistance with AIP replacement contact Cisco TAC (1 800 553-2447).

+Always use the supplied electrostatic discharge wristband when working with a powered ONS 15454.
 Plug the wristband cable into the ESD jack located on the lower-right edge of the shelf assembly.

-1 You need a #2 Phillips screwdriver.
-I Procedure Ensure that all nodes in the affected network are running the same software version before replacing the and repairing circuits: ć a) In network view, click the Maintenance > Software tabs.
-The working software version for each no is listed in the Working Version column 1 b) If you need to upgrade the software on a node, refer to the release-specific software upgrade docume for procedures.
+You need a #2 Phillips screwdriver.

+- Step 1 Ensure that all nodes in the affected network are running the same software version before replacing the AIP and repairing circuits: - a) In network view, click the Maintenance > Software tabs.
+The working software version for each node is listed in the Working Version column. - b) If you need to upgrade the software on a node, refer to the release-specific software upgrade document for procedures.
 No hardware should be changed or circuit repair performed until after the software upgrade is complete.
-If you do not need to upgrade software or have completed the software upgrade, proceed Step 2, on page 310. ] Record the MAC address of the old AIP: a 1 a) Log into the node where you are replacing the AIP.
-For login procedures, refer to the Connect the PC Log into the GUI chapter in the Cisco ONS 15454 Procedure Guide. b) In node view, click the Provisioning > Network > General tabs. c) Record the MAC address.
-(Call Cisco TAC (1 800 553-2447) for assistance in replacing the AIP and maintaining the original MAC address.
-1 Unscrew the five screws that hold the lower backplane cover in place.
-(Grip the lower backplane cover and gently pull it away from the backplane.
-1 Unscrew the two screws that hold the AIP cover in place.
-(Grip the cover and gently pull away from the backplane.
-Note On the 15454-SA-HD (P/N: 800-24848), 15454-SA-NEBS3E, 15454-SA-NEBS3, and 15454-SA-(P/N: 800-07149) shelves the AIP cover is clear plastic.
-On the 15454-SA-ANSI shelf (P/N: 800-19857), the AIP cover is metal.
-(Grip the AIP and gently pull it away from the backplane. ] Disconnect the fan-tray assembly power cable from the AIP.
+If you do not need to upgrade software or have completed the software upgrade, proceed to Step 2, on page 316. - Step 2 Record the MAC address of the old AIP: - a) Log into the node where you are replacing the AIP.
+For login procedures, refer to the Connect the PC and Log into the GUI chapter in the Cisco ONS 15454 Procedure Guide. - b) In node view, click the Provisioning > Network > General tabs. - c) Record the MAC address. - Step 3 Call Cisco TAC (1 800 553-2447) for assistance in replacing the AIP and maintaining the original MAC address. - Step 4 Unscrew the five screws that hold the lower backplane cover in place. - Step 5 Grip the lower backplane cover and gently pull it away from the backplane. - Step 6 Unscrew the two screws that hold the AIP cover in place. - Step 7 Grip the cover and gently pull away from the backplane. - Note On the 15454-SA-HD (P/N: 800-24848), 15454-SA-NEBS3E, 15454-SA-NEBS3, and 15454-SA-R1 (P/N: 800-07149) shelves the AIP cover is clear plastic.
+On the 15454-SA-ANSI shelf (P/N: 800-19857), the AIP cover is metal. - Step 8 Grip the AIP and gently pull it away from the backplane. - Step 9 Disconnect the fan-tray assembly power cable from the AIP. - Step 10 Set the old AIP aside for return to Cisco.